thedevdojo/wave/wave/docs/configurations.md

 ### Billing

 - **Require Credit Card Up Front** - You can choose whether or not you want users to enter a credit card while signing up
-- **Trial Days when No Credit Card Up Front** - Specify the amount of trial days when a user is not required to enter a Credit Card
+- **Trial Days when No Credit Card Up Front** - Specify the amount of total trial days.
+Specify `-1` if you don't want to have any trial days.

 ---